 To show you a breakdown of the prices I will show you what you can expect to pay for 1-7 years with domain privacy with GoDaddy and NameCheap:

-As you can clearly see the price with GoDaddy is only cheaper for the first year, but almost double after that!
-I suppose you could always start out with GoDaddy and then transfer your domain name to NameCheap if you’re really strapped for cache.
-NameCheap and GoDaddy do both offer free transfers.
+As you can clearly see the price with GoDaddy is more than double!
 However, the price tag isn’t the only thing we should look at when purchasing a domain name.
 We are going to also look at their interface, features, customer support, etc.

 Ease of Use & Interface